Skip to content

 The baseline SBA rule

 SBA loan conditions are in 13 CFR § 120.160.
 Owners with at least 20% ownership generally must guarantee the loan.
-SBA Form 148 is the standard unconditional guarantee form, and SBA Form 148L is the limited-guarantee form.
+SBA Form 148 is the standard unconditional guarantee form — the SBA describes it plainly: "Individuals who own 20% or more of a small business applicant must provide an unlimited personal guaranty."
+SBA Form 148L is the limited-guarantee form, generally used to cap the liability of owners below the 20% threshold.
+Lenders are also permitted to use their own equivalent guaranty documents, so read the actual form in your closing package rather than assuming it matches the standard one.

 That does not mean every surrounding term is identical.
-Lenders still document collateral, insurance, standby debt, spouse signatures, life-insurance assignments, and default remedies in the full closing package.
+Lenders still document collateral, insurance, standby debt, spouse signatures, life-insurance assignments, and default remedies in the full closing package — and that is where the real variation between deals lives.

 What to review in the guaranty